-- Page 151: Add "and commit to the establishment of a permanent inclement weather shelter for houseless people in the city of Richmond." to the end of Objective 14.2(i). - Page 152: Add "Require AHTF funds to be used for the creation of units while prohibiting their use for programming." to the end of Objective 14.3(a). - o Page 152: Add "Commit to requiring developers who purchase public land to provide affordable units for families and individuals making less than 30% AMI." as 14.3(e). - o Page 152: Change "...20% or more of units at 50% AMI." to "...20% or more of the units at or below 50% AMI." within Objective 14.4(a) - Page 152: Delete Objective 14.4(d), "Create affordable housing taxincrement finance (TIF) zones for land within a half mile of Pulse stations and direct the future incremental tax revenues funds from the TIF to the Affordable Housing Trust Fund for funding mixed-income projects within the Pulse TIF zone; establish similar TIF zones along future enhanced transit corridors." - Page 152: Add ", reserving some density for the purpose of negotiating for community benefits, including affordable housing units, from private developers." to the end of the first sentence in Objective 14.5(a), after "(see Goal 1)." - Page 152: Add "Use the density bonus process more consistently in higherdensity areas of the city to secure greater contributions of affordable housing units." to the end of Objective 14.5(b). - Page 152, Objective 14.5(c): Update Zoning Ordinance to allow for (add "non-short term rental") accessory dwelling units, (add "such as granny
+- Page 151: Add "and commit to the establishment of a permanent inclement weather shelter for houseless people in the city of Richmond." to the end of Objective 14.2(i). - Page 152: Add "Recommend AHTF funds be used for the creation of units as opposed to programming." to the end of Objective 14.3(a). - Page 152: Add "Commit to requiring developers who purchase public land to provide affordable units for families and individuals making less than 30% AMI." as 14.3(e). - Page 152: Change "...20% or more of units at 50% AMI." to "...20% or more of the units at or below 50% AMI." within Objective 14.4(a) - Page 152: Delete Objective 14.4(d), "Create affordable housing taxincrement finance (TIF) zones for land within a half mile of Pulse stations and direct the future incremental tax revenues funds from the TIF to the Affordable Housing Trust Fund for funding mixed-income projects within the Pulse TIF zone; establish similar TIF zones along future enhanced transit corridors." - Page 152: Add ", reserving some density for the purpose of negotiating for affordable housing units from private developers, to the extent that the General Assembly authorizes the City to lawfully engage in such an inclusionary zoning practice." to the end of the first sentence in Objective 14.5(a), after "(see Goal 1)." - Page 152: Add "Use the density bonus process more consistently in higherdensity areas of the city to secure greater contributions of affordable housing units." to the end of Objective 14.5(b).

-- flat or alley flat"), with form based requirements in all residential zones. (delete "by right") - Page 154: Add "while guaranteeing one-for-one, physical unit replacement of like-kind for any public housing that is lost in the process of redevelopment." to the end of Objective 14.6(a). - Page 155: Within the bulleted list included in Objective 14.8(f), change the first bullet to "Increase access to accessible housing through implementation of an affordable housing ordinance.", and change the fourth bullet to "Expand fair housing capacity through the reservation of density in high-income neighborhoods to be negotiated for affordable housing units." - Chapter 6: Thriving Environment - Chapter 7: Implementation - Big Move: Re-writing the Zoning Ordinance - Page 189, Big Moves: Change the Gilpin Court Transformational Study implementation due date from FY 22-23 to FY 20-21 - Page 198, Big Moves: Provide Greenways and Parks for All, Action Steps - Add: Establish a viewshed Overlay zoning district to protect and enhance views of critical natural features, particularly the view from Libby Hill Park.
-Development on city-owned parcels within the defined viewshed shall not block the views of the river. - Rezoning: Rezone the Shockoe area in alignment with the (ADD:) Shockoe Small Area Plan Future Land Use Map to allow appropriate growth while also protecting and enhancing significant historic sites. - Small Area Plan: Complete and adopt the Shockoe Small Area Plan (which is under development) as an element of Richmond 300.
-(ADD:) The Shockoe Small Area Plan will govern heights, density, and design in Shockoe Bottom.
+- Page 152, Objective 14.5(c) (pg.
+152) : Update Zoning Ordinance to allow for accessory dwelling units, (add "such as granny flat or alley flat"), with form based requirements (add "and regulations"). - Page 154: Add "while guaranteeing one-for-one, physical unit replacement of like-kind for any public housing that is lost in the process of redevelopment." to the end of Objective 14.6(a). - Page 155: Within the bulleted list included in Objective 14.8(f), change the first bullet to "Increase access to accessible housing through implementation of an affordable housing ordinance.", and change the fourth bullet to "Expand fair housing capacity by increasing number of affordable housing units through available legal means." - Chapter 6: Thriving Environment

+Chapter 7: Implementation

+- Big Move: Re-writing the Zoning Ordinance - Page 189, Big Moves: Change the Gilpin Court Transformational Study implementation due date from FY 22-23 to FY 20-21 - Page 198, Big Moves: Provide Greenways and Parks for All, Action Steps - Add: Establish viewshed protections to protect and enhance views of critical natural features, such as the downriver view from Libby Hill Park.
+Development on City-owned parcels within the defined Libby Hill viewshed shall not block the views of the river from Libby Hill. - Rezoning: Rezone the Shockoe area in alignment with the (ADD:) Shockoe Small Area Plan Future Land Use Map to allow appropriate growth while also protecting and enhancing significant historic sites. - Small Area Plan: Complete and adopt the Shockoe Small Area Plan (which is under development) as an element of Richmond 300.
+(ADD:) The Shockoe Small Area Plan will address heights, density, and design in Shockoe Bottom.
 Amend the Future Land Use map in accordance with the Shockoe Small Area Plan.